Welding Inspector: CSWIP and AWS-CWI (With PDF)

 • Inspect the Weld faces checking for any defects, contamination, and damage.

-Responsibilities during welding
+Responsibilities of welding inspectors during welding

 • Ensure that the weather conditions are suitable for welding and comply with the code requirements.